lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ### The EntityGateway and EntityManagers

 The UseCase uses the EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities and for updating them.
-Entity Managers are also known as Service Layer or Data Access Objects in other layered architectures.
+Entity Managers are also known as the Service Layer or Data Access Objects in other layered architectures.

 The EntiryManagers are outside the scope of VIPER, but they are a very important aspect of the architecture as a whole.
 They provide access to and transform the state of the system.
 They can deliver Entities originating from either local data stores (CoreData or a local file system) and from the Internet.